BradleyA/git-TEST-commit-automation/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Tell us about your request**
 A clear and concise description of what you want to happen or the change you would like to see.
-Ex.
-I'm always frustrated when:
+Use a use case to describe how a person would actually use your request to accomplish a goal.

     ->

-**Describe the solution you'd like**
+**Describe how your request could work**

 *  Steps to describe solution:
    1. Go to ->
    2. Enter/Click on ->
    3. Select/Scroll-Down to ->

-* A clear and concise description of what you want to happen.

-      ->

-**Describe alternatives you've considered**
+**Are you currently working around the issue?**
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of any alternative solutions or features you've considered or are using today.

     ->